'It won't be Kaizer Chiefs alone' - Mamelodi Sundowns' Tabane not surprised by increasing Covid-19 cases in PSL | Goal.com

 'It won't be Kaizer Chiefs alone' - Mamelodi Sundowns' Tabane not surprised by increasing Covid-19 cases in PSL

-Mamelodi Sundowns team doctor Carl Tabane expects more PSL clubs to confirm new cases of coronavirus.
+Mamelodi Sundowns team doctor Carl Tabane expects more PSL clubs to confirm new cases of the coronavirus.

 Kaizer Chiefs, Bloemfontein Celtic, Stellenbosch FC and Orlando Pirates are the four PSL clubs which have confirmed Covid-19 cases in their camps thus far.